minecraft-essentials/minecraft-essentials/contributing.md

 If you want to just try out things you can play around with stuff in `main.rs` then to run it just do a simple `cargo run` to run the main.rs for playaround stuff and testing.

-To benchmark you must write a test in `lib.rs` based on [cargo-bench](https://doc.rust-lang.org/cargo/commands/cargo-bench.html) and it will tell you in seconds how long your change takes
+To benchmark you must write a test in `lib.rs` based on [cargo-bench](https://doc.rust-lang.org/cargo/commands/cargo-bench.html) and it will tell you in seconds how long your change takes.

-## Checklist before submiting A PR

-- I have used the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0/)

-- I have tested/benchmark my code to prove it better than other solutions

-- My solution hasn't been done by someone else prior to me making a PR